rviscarra/blog/content/en/post/pyo3-psbt.md

 def get_address_type(address: str) -> str: ...
 ```

-Autocomplete and type errors should now work if your editor has support for them.
+Autocomplete and type checking should now work in editors that have support for them.

 ### Conclusion